 You can generate leads online in multiple ways and on many different channels.
 More often than not, however, it won’t mean anything unless you can leverage that awareness into attention.

-- How to prioritize which prospects to chase.
+Prioritize which prospects to chase.

-- How to keep track of your progress.
+Keep track of your progress.

-- Spending time on a lead that isn’t a fit: An interested lead might decide over time that your offering is not a fit, but a rep still chases it, hoping to turn it back to initial interest
+Spending time on a lead that isn’t a fit.
+An interested lead might decide over time that your offering is not a fit, but a rep still chases it, hoping to turn it back to initial interest

 Fewer bottlenecks in your sales pipeline, more conversations with the best prospects and a happier sales team.

 Your lead generation process will result in one of three types of leads:

 1. Companies who have explicitly expressed interest in your products or content.
 For example, they have signed up for a free trial, downloaded a resource in exchange for their email address or filled out a contact form.

 2. Companies who have implicitly shown interest in your products or content.
 For example, they have visited your website, read your blog or followed you on social media, but they haven’t provided their contact information or reached out to you in any way.

 3. Companies you know are experiencing a challenge you can solve, but you aren’t connected with.
 They haven’t shown interest in your offerings or awareness of you in any way, but they have similar features to your best customers and most qualified leads.

 Once you have these leads in hand, you next need to determine which to prioritize.